CGS & CML Reference¶

 agent_presentation,mime_type_hint,attachment_media) live on the field slot when they apply (not duplicated on every reuse of the same value key).

-Semantic slots (authoring judgement): A values: key is not “the type string” or “the type integer” in the abstract—it is a catalog-local semantic identity: what DOMAIN gloss, string_semantics, description, and validation say that value means in this API.
+Semantic slots (authoring judgement): A values: key is not "the type string" or "the type integer" in the abstract — it is a catalog-local semantic identity: what teaching gloss, string_semantics, description, and validation say that value means in this API.
 Two different columns can share the same on-wire JSON type (string, RFC3339 date, …) yet must remain different keys when their meaning differs (e.g. owner vs repo vs html_url).
-Sharing one key across multiple value_ref sites is the same class of decision as relation cardinality or whether two endpoints are one capability: there is no deterministic rule from the wire alone—authors choose when two sites are intentionally the same domain value space (one enum, one id space, one taxonomy, aligned gloss).
+Sharing one key across multiple value_ref sites is the same class of decision as relation cardinality or whether two endpoints are one capability: there is no deterministic rule from the wire alone — authors choose when two sites are intentionally the same domain value space (one enum, one id space, one taxonomy, aligned gloss).
 Prefer distinct keys per field/param by default; merge only when that identity story is obvious and descriptions stay compatible.

 Sharing values keys: Only point multiple slots at the same values key when they are intentionally the same domain concept (e.g. one shared enum, or the same entity_ref target meaning the same id space) and gloss text is compatible.
 Never merge unrelated strings, integers, or dates solely because the wire type matches — use distinct keys per slot (nv_<entity>_<field>, nv_<capability>_<param>) so description / string_semantics stay truthful.